TomerFi/jpms-migration-playground/README.md

 ```

 The same can also be accomplished in build time, using the `moditect` plugin.</br>
-Even better, we can now give the module a stable name.</br>
+Better yet, we can now give the module a stable name.</br>
 By convention, let's name it `com.example.foo`:

 ```xml